rednafi/rednafi.com/content/go/strategy_pattern.md

 `format` without having any knowledge of what that does, achieving polymorphism.

-Also, notice that we aren't handling the "unknown formatter" case explicitly because now it'll be a compile time error if an unknown formatter is passed to the caller.
+Also, notice that we aren't handling the "unknown formatter" case explicitly because now it'll be a compile-time error if an unknown formatter is passed to the caller.

 Then you'll define your strategies and pass them to the `Display` function as follows: